I think almost every spouse wonders if they married the wrong person at some point in marriage. As for me, I know I did for a number of years.

 Each of us is also the wrong person

-What can you do if you feel like you married the wrong man?
+What can you do if you feel like you married the wrong person?

-Once we are married, it is God’s will for us to seek to build that marriage.
+Once we are married, it is clearly God’s will for us to seek to build that marriage.
 Even if we started out on shaky ground.
-Now we are in a covenant with God, our husband, and ourselves.
+Now we are in a holy covenant with God and our husband that should last a lifetime.

 But just because marriage is hard doesn’t mean we need to give up.
 And, let’s be honest, marriage can be very difficult!
 Especially if we are using our own wisdom or the world’s wisdom as our foundation.

 It may be that God wants to use our marriage pain and trials to help us grow to be more like Christ.
 He can also use it to teach us to depend more on Him and to live in the power of His Spirit (our new nature in Christ) instead of in our own strength.

 He may even have miracles in store to heal our marriages if we decide to trust Him and do things His way.

 Marriage is one of God’s greatest sanctifying tools in our lives.

 There are a few options if you are experiencing the pain of marrying the wrong person: